bashnesnos/grepp/README.md

 Each of those will be applied for packaging via "gradle installDev" or "gradle install" correspondingly.

 TODO:
-Try to find out if it is possible to reduce groovy reflection PogoMetaMethodSite effect on performance.
-UPD: it goes away if printing out is put inside filtering.
-May be output should decorate filter chain for example.
 It seems that automatic logging pattern conversion will require mapping of layouts to regexes, may be it is convinient to make a separate tool for that.